-

 GOALS FOR FY2025

-To ensure that the entire organization is familiar with the Fujitsu Way Code of Conduct, relating to compliance, the Global Compliance Program (GCP) will be implemented throughout the Group to instill a high level of awareness toward compliance.
-The management team will take the lead in fostering a corporate culture where no employees tolerate any kind of misconduct (Zero Tolerance).
-We will expand our corporate activities in accordance with the GCP and also seek the understanding of all stakeholders involved in our business
+To ensure that the entire organization is familiar with compliance-related parts of the Fujitsu Way Code of Conduct, the Global Compliance Program will be implemented throughout the Group to instill a high level of awareness toward compliance.
+The management team will take the lead in fostering a corporate culture where no employee tolerates any kind of misconduct (Zero Tolerance).
+We will also expand these activities to all parties doing business with Fujitsu, seeking their understanding.

-• Provide annual compliance training to more than 100 business partners
+- Provide compliance training to more than 100 business partners each year

 Policies and Structure for Implementation